 Specify the consequences for policy infractions and how to request time off or apply for benefits.

-In addition to these basic policies, you’ll want to make sure your company policies address some important issues that are trending in 2018.
+In addition to these basic policies, you’ll want to make sure your company policies address some important workplace trends.

 Consider adding policies in these 10 key areas: